slaveofcode/jkt/README.md

 ## Installation

-You need node 8 or above
+You need node with version `6.4.0` and up

 ```
 npm i jkt --save